ACL vs MCL Tear: What’s the Difference?

 MCL Tear Symptoms

 An MCL tear typically presents with pain and tenderness along the inner side of the knee joint.
-Swelling may develop gradually over the course of several hours or days following the injury.
+Swelling may develop gradually over several hours or days following the injury.

-Patients may experience stiffness in the knee, particularly when attempting to bend or straighten the leg.
+Patients may experience knee stiffness, particularly when bending or straightening the leg.
 Movements that involve bending the knee inward or applying pressure to the inner knee can exacerbate pain and discomfort.

-Unlike ACL tears, individuals with MCL tears may not necessarily experience instability in the knee, but they may have difficulty with activities that require side-to-side movement or weight-bearing on the injured leg.
+Unlike ACL tears, individuals with MCL tears may not experience knee instability, but they may have difficulty with activities that require side-to-side movement or weight-bearing on the injured leg.

 How Are ACL and MCL Tears Diagnosed?

-Diagnosis typically begins with a thorough physical examination, including assessment of symptoms, range of motion, and joint stability.
+Diagnosis typically begins with a thorough physical examination by an orthopedic surgeon, including assessment of symptoms, range of motion, and joint stability.
 Imaging tests such as MRI scans are often used to confirm the diagnosis and assess the extent of ligament damage.
-Additionally, stress tests may be performed to evaluate the stability of the knee joint and identify specific ligament injuries.
+Additionally, stress tests may be performed to evaluate the stability of the knee joint and identify specific knee ligament injuries.

 Treatment Options for ACL and MCL Tears

-Treatment for both ACL and MCL tears varies depending on the severity of the injury and factors unique to the individual patient.
+The treatment plan for both ACL and MCL tears varies depending on the severity of the injury and individual factors.

 Non-surgical approaches may include: